What Is a Silent Auction? Complete Guide for Nonprofits

 Why nonprofits choose silent auctions

 Silent auctions fit many organizations because they are flexible and scalable.
 You can run one with 10 items or 200.
 You can pair them with a gala, a school carnival, or a golf tournament.
 You do not need an auctioneer, which saves cost and simplifies planning.
-Guests can socialize while bidding—they are not locked into a formal program.
+Guests can socialize while bidding.
+They are not locked into a formal program.
 And with silent auction software, you can add online and hybrid formats to reach donors who cannot attend in person.

 How to run a silent auction successfully